STEALTHTEMP1/openwebui-installer/QA_REVIEW_SUMMARY.md

 ## 🎯 Executive Summary

 The Open WebUI Installer repository development environment has been **successfully fixed and is now fully operational**.
 All critical Docker build failures, import errors, and configuration issues have been resolved.
 The development environment now provides a robust, containerized setup with comprehensive tooling for development, testing, and code quality assurance.
+Cross-platform installers for Windows and Linux will be validated once the macOS tooling is proven.

 ## 📊 Overall Assessment